Recreational Ski (REC) – Program Information

 Location: West Bragg Creek Trails

 Our Friday recreational ski program will encompass ALL non-race skiers who wish to learn classic ski technique with skill development but without racing.
-Groups will be split into cohesive skill level training groups (not based on age or friendships).
+Groups will be split into cohesive skill/age level training groups.

 If there are skiers interested in skate ski technique but not interested in racing, please stay tuned for a potential biathlon program which will include skate skiing….more to come….